RedHatNordicsSA/ansible-roadshow/labs/lab-0/README.md

 The Tower server will have the responsibility of provisioning the servers, which are implementing a simple http based service.

 The NGINX server is responsible for balancing the load between the two backend servers.
-The backends are implemented using wildfly swarm, run as a simple java application.
+The backends are implemented using Wildfly swarm, run as a simple java application.

-1. Log in as the **student** user on your assigned Ansible Tower / Control server.
+1. Log in as the **student** user on your assigned Ansible Tower server.
 2. Navigate to the **student** users home directory.
 3. Use the command *git clone https://github.com/mglantz/ansible-roadshow.git* to pull the code to the server.
 4. $LAB_DIR will refer to the root of the cloned repository*.